noahruiz416/Tempe_Traffic_Classification/Analytical_Report.md

 Regarding the Shap Value it is simply a measure of how "much" a feature contributes to our classifications.
 A higher shap value indicates that the feature contributes a great deal to classifications while a small follow the opposite.

 Interstingly enough the cross street, street name and collission manner have little relevance in classifying fatal accidents which is quite suprising.
+Further the train and test data have the same levels of feature importance.

 ## Confusion Matrix on Test Data
 <img width="500" alt="Screen Shot 2022-07-26 at 7 08 51 AM" src="https://user-images.githubusercontent.com/88412646/181068277-1cfca768-1e21-4692-8462-ed2e3ddb7c9e.png">